smlaage/PicoLCD_I2C/README.md

   - void createChar(uint8_t location, uint8_t charmap[]);

 Wiring:
-  - Display: GND -> Pico: anyground pins
+  - Display: GND -> Pico: any ground pin
   - Display: Vcc -> Pico: Vbus (+5.0 V) (pin 40)
   - Display: SDA -> Pico: any of the SDA pins that are available for the selected I2C bus, e.g. 4 for i2c0 (GPIO4 is pin 6)
   - Display: SCL -> Pico: any of the SCL pins that are available for the selected I2C bus, e.g. 5 for i2c0 (GPIO5 is pin 7)

-Tested:
 Tested with standard displays of size 2*16 and 4*20

 Notes:
   - The user can select the respective I2C port (0 for i2c0, 1 for i2c1) and GPIOs for sda and scl.